malaria-atlas-project/generic-mbg/README.rst

   holdout locations.

-If the project's members are interested in changing the model or specifying a subjective prior, there are two additional shell commands available:
+If the project's members are interested in changing the model or specifying a subjective prior, there are two additional shell commands available to help:

 * ``mbg-scalar-priors`` draws samples from the prior for all scalar parameters (including deterministics) and plots histograms for inspection.